"THE GUEST HOUSE" - JULY 2018

 The two classes ended simultaneously, with everyone moving out of the building through a small area (6ft x 6ft, ~2mx2m).
 Sometimes, in the same 10-15 minute transition, two new groups of students came into the center for the next classes, and a sevadar checked them in at a tiny desk there.
 We never had problems, although there were sometimes 50+ students and teachers transitioning.
 Maybe it was the awareness from practice that allowed everyone to flow without issue.
 Maybe it was the gong, or the clarity in the eyes of the Kundalini students, that inspired some downstairs students to ask questions and eventually go upstairs and try Kundalini Yoga.

 After people experienced Kundalini Yoga for the first time, they often had a strong reaction, one way or the other.
 I would hear things like: (1) That was amazing, I feel fantastic and I am coming to Kundalini classes from now on.
-They would often have a sort of surprised look in their bright, clear eyes and some start joining sadhana as well!
+They would often have a sort of surprised look in their bright, clear eyes and over time some started joining early morning sadhana before dusk sadhana as well!
 Or I would hear (2) Wow!
 That is is serious stuff, really intense with the breathing and chanting.
 That is harder than other yogas.
 I don’t like it much, or it is not for me, not right now.
 I pondered what was happening and why people reacted often, in an extreme way.
 Looking back, here is what I think…

 In my perspective, Kundalini Yoga is unique.
 It is distinct in a few ways that set it apart as a yoga practice, especially in the Western world --